bendthompson/cinema-times/README.md

 🎞️ Called API's using the requests package, handling response errors and sending dynamic queries

-📽️ Streamlined code to minimize number of http requests and improve runtime

-🎬 Scraped html code using the BeautifulSoup package.
+📽️ Scraped html code using the BeautifulSoup package.
 Had to use various BSoup methods to work around messily structured websites

+🎬 Used RegEx with English and Japanese text

 📹 Gained valuable experience about the importance of data architecture and creating a data pipeline

 🎦 Used a wide range of Streamlit features to create a clear and robust frontend that was hosted on Heroku

+🎥 Streamlined code to minimize number of http requests and improve runtime

-🎥 Made a well structured repo with importable packages to keep main file tidy
+📸 Maintained a structured repo, refactoring code into importable packages to keep app file tidy

-📸 Used RegEx with English and Japanese text

 # Motivation